ibm-cloud-docs/Cloudant/api/advanced.md

 <!--

-### Example request for a single UUID, using Javascript
+### Example request for a single UUID by using Javascript

 ```javascript
 var nano = require('nano');